OleksiyRudenko/default-beauty.css/README.md

 will be of use for you.

-The idea behind is to beautify a bit default styles whenever you just cannot pay much efforts to styling yet.
+The idea behind is to beautify a bit default styles whenever you just cannot (or just do not want to) pay much efforts to styling yet.

 [![default-beauty](image/default-beauty-preview.png)](image/default-beauty-big.png)